NTIG-Uppsala/florist-website/README.md

 #### Standard
 - Use ' '
 - Let/Const for variables
-- Opening curly bracket end of first line
+- Opening curly bracket at the end of a statement line
 - Use one space before the opening bracket
 - Place the curly closing bracket on a new line
 - Arrays, every item new line